 - ADD A SQUIRT OF ANTIQUE GOLD ACRYLIC PAINT INSIDE THE ORNAMENT.
 COVER END AND SHAKE

 - HIT IT WITH THE HAIRDRYER TO DRY PAINT FOR ABOUT 30 SECONDS.

 After you make a couple and get the hang of it it only takes 2 minutes to make them and you can get a bunch done quickly!

 I made a few ornaments using black acrylic paint instead of the gold arylic and they came out so cool looking too!
 They looked antique.

 Here’s one of the ornaments that I made using the black acrylic paint.

-Here’s a few of the ornaments using the antique gold paint.
+Here are a few of the ornaments using the antique gold paint.
 Aren’t they pretty??!!

-To make this quick Christmas display I used a vintage round silver tray and popped on a small grapevine wreath.
+I used a vintage round silver tray to make this quick Christmas display and popped on a small grapevine wreath.
 I surrounded the tray with a few faux greenery picks before adding the faux mercury glass ornaments into the center.

 I have it on the top of a bookcase with the DIY Jingle Bell Wreath that I made the other day hanging on the wall.